Our carrot cake is the best I've ever tasted. The carrots, coconut, and

 • ½ cup coconut

-Heat oven to 350 degrees F. Spray bottom of 13x9* pan* with nonstick spray.
+Heat the oven to 350 degrees F. Spray the bottom of three 9-inch pans* with nonstick spray or use our Pan Release.

 Instructions

-1. In a large bowl, beat sugar, oil and eggs until blended, about 30 seconds or so.
-Add flour, cinnamon, nutmeg, baking soda, vanilla and salt; beat about 1 minute on medium speed.
-By hand, stir in carrots, pineapple, nuts and coconut until combined.
+1. In a large bowl, beat sugar, oil, and eggs until blended, about 30 seconds.
+Add flour, cinnamon, nutmeg, baking soda, vanilla, and salt; beat for about 1 minute at medium speed.
+By hand, stir in carrots, pineapple, nuts, and coconut until combined.
 Pour into pans.

-2. Bake for 40 to 45 minutes until toothpick inserted in center comes out clean.
+2. Bake for 40 to 45 minutes until a toothpick inserted in the center comes out clean.
 Cool completely, about an hour.
-Frost with cream cheese frosting, see below.
+Frost with our Cream Cheese Frosting.
+See the recipe below.

-*This recipe will also make 2 or 3, 8 or 9-inch cake layers or 24 cupcakes (use liners).
+*This recipe will also make a 13x9-inch cake or 20 to 24 cupcakes

 Cream Cheese Frosting